Canneto di Caronia fires: 2003–04 events

-On February 9, 2004, two houses on Via Mare burned.
+On 9 February 2004, two houses on Via Mare burned.
 In response, Mayor Spinnato issued an order evacuating the 39 residents of Via Mare from their homes to the town's only hotel.
 ENEL, the Italian power utility, cut power to the town, but fires continued.
 From January through to March, 92 fires were reported.

-On February 11, an investigation was announced by the local prosecutor.
-On March 16, fires resumed, and investigators reportedly witnessed malfunctions in compasses, electronic car locks, and cell phones.
+On 11 February, an investigation was announced by the local prosecutor.
+On 16 March, fires resumed, and investigators reportedly witnessed malfunctions in compasses, electronic car locks, and cell phones.

 In April, the government formed an interdisciplinary research group, coordinated by Francesco Venerando Mantegna from the Sicilian Protezione Civile.
 That team reportedly had widespread cooperation from the nation's armed forces, police, as well as utilities.
 Venerando's team reported anomalous 'electromagnetic activity', unexplained lights, and a helicopter that experienced allegedly-anomalous rotor damage.
 Scientists from the National Research Institute (CNR), with the support of NASA physicists, were also involved in investigating the events.

 In June 2004, residents were returned to their homes on Via Mare.

 Explanations for the events have ranged from the mundane to the paranormal.
 Public speculation attributed the events to poltergeists, demons, or UFOs.
 In 2007 it was proposed that the phenomena were caused by intermittent electromagnetic emissions.
 On 24 June 2008, following further investigation by the appointed experts, the case was dismissed by the prosecutor of Mistretta.
-The conclusion of the prosecutor was that the fires were arson cases, although no responsible persons for the arson were named by the prosecutor.
+The conclusion of the consultants was that the fires were arson cases.

-2014-15 events
+2014–15 events

 Mysterious fires returned in mid-2014.

-On March 5, 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
+On 5 March 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
 His father, Antonino Pezzino, has also been implicated.
 The Italian military police had installed hidden cameras in the streets after the fires started again in July 2014.
 Video captured about 40 incidents implicating Giuseppe (and occasionally, Antonino).
 Further evidence was gathered by phone taps.